Switching on Electric Construction Equipment Can Make Jobsites Greener

-- Using electric heavy machinery has numerous benefits, including a reduction in fumes, noise, emissions, energy costs, and operator costs.
+- Using electric heavy machinery has numerous benefits, including a reduction in fumes, noise, emissions, energy costs, and operating costs.

-At the Gammon Construction work site, currently erecting the Hong Kong Science Park, this battery-powered crane represents an early example of the coming shift (PDF, p.
+At the Gammon Construction work site, erecting the Advanced Manufacturing Centre for the Hong Kong Science & Technology Parks Corporation, this battery-powered crane represented an early example of the coming shift (PDF, p.
 14) toward all-electric construction sites.
-Such heavy-duty equipment typically runs on electricity, requiring so much power that most operators run dirty diesel generators on-site to avoid shorting the grid.
-But in this case, large, camper-size lithium-ion batteries called Enertainers power the crane and other on-site machines, proving that there is an alternative to the usual on-site construction emissions.
+Electric heavy-duty equipment typically requires so much power that most operators run dirty diesel generators on-site to avoid shorting the grid.
+But in this case, large camper-size lithium-ion batteries called Enertainers powered the crane and other on-site machines, proving that there is an alternative to the usual on-site construction emissions.

-Gammon’s work site is one of the first of the company’s planned all-electric projects.
+Gammon’s work site represents one of the company’s first planned all-electric projects.
 Plummeting battery costs are one factor making it easier to increase sustainability and reduce emissions.
 According to Stefan Schneider, managing director at Zurich-based SUNCAR HK AG (a firm focused on construction-equipment electrification), three major barriers have prevented contractors from going electric: It’s more expensive to buy electric construction equipment, relatively few options are available for those with the budget, and limited battery performance has meant that operations required excessive stops and starts for recharging.

-Better technology, as well as evolving local regulations and mandates, are speeding the adoption of renewable construction gear.
+Better technology, as well as evolving local regulations and mandates, are speeding the adoption of electric heavy equipment.
 In Norway, the first zero-emission construction site launched last year in Oslo, and the city mandated (PDF, p.
 6) all construction sites achieve this sustainability goal by 2025.
 The country’s industry leaders say electric or hydrogen options will be available and widely used by 2030.
 Meeting both goals means significant emissions savings; an analysis by the Oslo climate agency found that construction accounts for between 5% and 10% (PDF, p.
 6) of the annual emissions of peer cities.

 Construction-equipment manufacturers have signaled that more electric construction vehicles will soon be rolling off assembly lines.
 Doosan Bobcat announced that a new line of excavators with hybrid hydraulic/electric systems will go on sale before the end of 2020, and Volvo will begin booking orders for electric excavators and wheel loaders this year, as well.
 By 2023, 19 all-electric or fuel-cell versions of heavy trucks will be available in North America, up from five on the market today, according to a Rocky Mountain Institute analysis.

-Anyone who has had the misfortune of living next to an active-duty construction site—the constant noise; funky generator fumes; loud, beeping trucks encircling the block from morning to night—can intuit the advantages of an all-electric, battery-powered build.
+Anyone who has had the misfortune of living next to an active-duty construction site—the constant noise pollution; funky generator fumes; loud, beeping trucks encircling the block from morning to night—can intuit the advantages of an all-electric, battery-powered build.

 “There have been few regulations for health, emissions, and noise on construction sites,” Schneider says.
 “That’s led to a lack of attention in the public about the possibility of working with zero-emission construction.”
-By using electric construction equipment, most of the fumes and commotion are eliminated; workers and the public also avoid exposure to toxic smoke and nitrous oxide.
+By using electric construction machines, most of the fumes and commotion are eliminated; workers and the public also avoid exposure to toxic smoke and nitrogen oxide.